WodNet-Gaming/Tracker/issue_template.md

 4.

+Links to Wowhead, YouTube, etc:
+-

-Links to Wowhead, YouTube, etc: dont forget add LABEL for all issue
+Don't forget to add LABEL for all issue